Follow these tips to keep your computer's security tight. If this is your first visit, use these tips as a security

 Install protective software.

 Sophos is available as a free download for Windows, Mac, and Linux from IS&T's software grid.
 When installed, the software should be set to scan your files and update your virus definitions on a regular basis.

 Choose strong passwords.

-Choose strong passwords with letters, numbers, and special characters to create a mental image or an acronym that is easy for you to remember.
+Strong passwords use a combination of letters, numbers, and special characters to create a mental image or an acronym that is easy for you to remember.
 Create a different password for each important account, and change passwords regularly.
+LastPass can manage all of your passwords for you -- and it's free!

 Control access to your machine.

 Don't leave your computer in an unsecured area, or unattended and logged on, especially in public places.
 This includes Athena clusters and Quickstations.
 The physical security of your machine is just as important as its technical security.

 Use email and the internet safely.